 This document is about the fitness to practise of registrants.
-When we say that someone is fit to practise, we mean that they have the skills, knowledge, character and health to do their job safely and effectively.
+When we say that someone is fit to practise, we mean that they have the skills, knowledge, character and health to practise their profession safely and effectively.
 We also mean that we trust them to act legally.